blenderous/blenderous.github.io/_posts/2024-02-09-deploying-a-vite-react-project-to-github-pages.md

 git push origin main
 ```

+It could be `main` or `master` depending upon the name of your branch.

 ### 7. Deploy the application

 Run the following command to deploy your React app to GitHub Pages: